Philippa Fawcett: Career

 Following Fawcett's achievement in the Tripos, she won the Marion Kennedy scholarship at Cambridge through which she conducted research in fluid dynamics.
 Her published papers include "Note on the Motion of Solids in a Liquid".

 She was appointed a college lecturer in mathematics at Newnham College, a position she held for 10 years.
 In this capacity, her teaching abilities received considerable praise.
 One student wrote:

 Fawcett left Cambridge in 1902, when she was appointed as a lecturer to train mathematics teachers at the Normal School (teacher training college) in Johannesburg, then in Transvaal Colony, now part of the University of Pretoria, South Africa.
 She remained there, setting up schools throughout the country, until 1905, when she returned to Britain to take a position in the administration of education for London County Council.
 At the LCC, in her work developing secondary schools, she attained a high rank.
 Denied a Cambridge degree by reason of her sex, she was one of the steamboat ladies who travelled to Ireland between 1904 and 1907 to receive an ad eundem University of Dublin degree at Trinity College.

 Fawcett maintained strong links with Newnham College throughout her life.
 The Fawcett building (1938) was named in recognition of her contribution to the college, and that of her family.
-She died on 10 June 1948, two months after her 80th birthday, a month after the Grace that allowed women to be awarded the Cambridge BA degree received royal assent (see women's education at the University of Cambridge).
+She died in Hendon on 10 June 1948, two months after her 80th birthday, a month after the Grace that allowed women to be awarded the Cambridge BA degree received royal assent (see women's education at the University of Cambridge).

 Legacy

 The Philippa Fawcett Internship Programme is a summer research program at the Centre for Mathematical Sciences in the University of Cambridge.
 It received its first group of interns in 2020.

-On the University of Cambridge's West Cambridge site, there exists Philippa Fawcett Drive, alongside roads named after other notable contributors to STEM subjects, such as Ada Lovelace, Charles Babbage, and J. J. Thomson.
+On the University of Cambridge's West Cambridge site, Philippa Fawcett Drive sits alongside roads named after other celebrated contributors to STEM subjects, such as Ada Lovelace, Charles Babbage, and J. J. Thomson.

+The Philippa Fawcett Teaching College was named after her.